Your Ad Here

 View of the Southern Pacific 745.

 The Southwest Chief Train 4 at Kansas City.
-I returned to my room for a well deserved rest after all that exercise.
-We departed Kansas City on time and I slept all the way through to La Plata, Missouri.
-I took a shower before sitting in the lounge car while my room was being made up.
-The train crossed the rolling hills of Missouri into Iowa to Fort Madison.
-Fort Madison, a fresh air stop.
-We crossed the Mississippi River and entered Illinois.
-ABBA "Live" continued me onto Galesburg.
-I called Lets Talk Trains, the Internet Radio Show, every Saturday 10-12 AM PDT or today for me 12 to 2 PM CDT or 24/7 in the achieves and told them about the "Simplified Dining Car Experience" that I have so far on this trip.
+We departed Kansas City on time and I slept all the way through to La Plata, Missouri, where I took a shower before sitting in the lounge car while my room was being made up.
+The train crossed the rolling hills of Missouri into Iowa.
+After a fresh air stop at Fort Madison, we crossed the Mississippi River into Illinois.
+ABBA's "Live" entertained me to Galesburg, where I called Lets Talk Trains, the Internet radio show, and told them about the "Simplified Dining Car Experience" that I have had so far on this trip.

-During our station stop at Galesburg, the CB&Q 4-6-4 3006 on display there.
-The train made its way to Princeton and Mendota.
-Before Aurora a minor mechanical problem which was an air leak which really was taken care of quickly.
-We stopped in Naperville.
-A special thank you to Simon, the wonderful Sleeping Car Attendant, Jennie, the Dining Car Steward and Gwen our fantastic server plus our great chef Daryl who prepared all those meals by himself.
-We slowly made our way into Chicago due to red signals and pulled straight into Chicago Union Station at 3:48 PM.
+After departing Galesburg, the train made its way to Princeton and Mendota.
+Before Aurora, a minor mechanical problem which was an air leak, was quickly taken care of.
+We stopped in Naperville before making our way slowly into Chicago, due to red signals, and pulled straight into Chicago Union Station at 3:48 PM.
+A special thank you to Simon, the wonderful Sleeping Car Attendant, Jennie, the Dining Car Steward and Gwen, our fantastic server, plus our great Chef Daryl, who prepared all those meals by himself.

 I checked into the Metropolitan Lounge and checked my bags in before heading to the Food Court.